You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 The Primorsky zone, located in the Far East and owned by a Taiwanese company, prospered by attracting tourists from South Korea and China instead of focusing on local gamblers.

-A new zone (to replace Azov-city) was opened near Sochi to take advantage of the infrastructure which was created for the 2014 Sochi Winter Olympics.
+A new zone (to replace Azov-city) was opened near Sochi to take advantage of the infrastructure that was created for the 2014 Sochi Winter Olympics.
 However, the zones proved to be frustrating for investors and less lucrative than the government anticipated.

-Needless to say, the worldwide shift from land-based to online gambling — which has been accelerating in the last couple of years — wasn’t felt in the country, as online casinos are completely illegal.
+Needless to say, the worldwide shift from land-based to online gambling — which has been accelerating in the last couple of years — wasn’t felt in the country, as online casinos in Russia are completely illegal.

 However, when the 2020 crisis hit the Russian sports industry, new regulations aimed to support it by utilizing the betting industry.